 A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the frostier months, now is the ideal time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+However, as we approach the colder months, now is the best time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties call for yearly HVAC maintenance to stay valid, so missing your tune-ups can actually result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of winter.
-Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Air Engineers Service Experts.
+Most manufacturers’ warranties require annual equipment maintenance to keep valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever breakdown in the middle of extreme temperatures.
+Always get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts Heating, Air Conditioning & Plumbing.

 What can I do to troubleshoot my furnace before calling a tech for service?

-Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Filthy air filters can cause a host of comfort annoyances for homeowners, including:
+Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
+Dirty air filters can cause a number of comfort annoyances for homeowners, including:

 - Restricted airflow

 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
 If it’s a simple disposable air filter, just get a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
 Refer to the filter packaging to see how long the new air filter is designed to be used.

 - One of the simplest tasks that homeowners can do is check the thermostat.